- Two attorneys seek to replace Alex Gardner as Lane County District Attorney

 This is how it begins.

-“It’s a passion,” Douglas says, working in his cabinlike studio above the century-old home he rents near Hendricks Park in east Eugene.
+“It’s a passion,” Douglas says, working in his cabinlike studio above the century-old home he rents near Hendricks Park in southeast Eugene.
 “I enjoy the instrument.
 I enjoy the challenge.”

 Douglas, 57, has been making violins for 18 years.